"Charm is a way of getting the answer yes without asking a clear question."

 Active Shadow: The Seducer

 In the Seducer shadow, the energy of the Infinite Player becomes manipulative and self-serving.
-You use charm as a tool to get what you want—attention, sex, power, validation.
+We use charm as a tool to get what we want—attention, sex, power, validation.

-You charm people to get something from them, not to connect with them.
-You lose interest once you've "won" someone, and your warmth fades quickly.
+We charm people to get something from them, not to connect with them.
+We lose interest once we've "won" someone, and our warmth and attention fade quickly.

 Passive Shadow: The Rigid Romeo